-Version 5 of the MID data is currently being coded and is expected to be available in spring 2020.
+Version 5 of the MID data is currently being coded and is expected to be available in late summer 2020.
 The latest available version of the MID data is version 4.3.
 The citation for MID 4.3 is:

 - Palmer, Glenn, Vito D’Orazio, Michael R. Kenwick, and Roseanne W. McManus.
 Forthcoming.
 “Updating the Militarized Interstate Dispute Data: A Response to Gibler, Miller, and Little.”
 International Studies Quarterly.